IKoshelev/ts-mapping-types/README.md

 let subject: Subject; // class instance that we got somwhere

-const w: number = subject.a1; // error, type is to wide to be assigned into variable of type number; if (isNumber(subject.a1)) {
+// error, type is to wide to be assigned into variable of type number const w: number = subject.a1; if (isNumber(subject.a1)) {
-    const narrow: number = subject.a1; // success, we only get inside if 'a1' passed the type guard 'isNumber', and compile is content
+    // success, we only get inside if 'a1' passed the type guard 'isNumber', and compile is content const narrow: number = subject.a1;
 }

 // you could even go deeper